College Admissions is Claiming Work Time. Here's How to Get It Back

 It's the reason college advisors (people who can authoritatively answer admissions questions because they've worked as admissions officers themselves) have shown up on parents' radars.
 In a process without control, people are hungry for help.
 It's true, employees might find those services themselves.
 But think of the benefits if you provide it for them:

 Here's what employees are thinking about: what's the best school my child can get into?
 Here's what they should be thinking about: what's the best school my child can get into that we can afford?
 Unfortunately, nobody's advising people to think that way.
 So they're over borrowing, over paying, and leveraging 401ks to finance it.
 Those decisions will ripple for decades.
-Our upcoming webinar will focus on the impacts of such financial instability and why employers should be paying attention.

 Think money problems steal time?
 Try DIY college admissions.
 One mom called it "like being pregnant for two years."
 She was thrilled to have help for her third offspring.
 "My child's college applications are a full-time job," she told us, "And I already have one."